Speak & Spell (album): Live performances

 Songs from Speak & Spell have featured prominently in Depeche Mode's live shows over the decades: many were performed during the 1981 Speak & Spell tour as well as the 1982 A Broken Frame tour.
-"Just Can't Get Enough" became a signature track for the band and was performed on many of their tours, including as part of the encore during their 2023 Memento Mori World Tour.
-"Boys Say Go!" was played as the final encore of the band's Black Celebration Tour in 1986, and "Photographic" was played on the band's 1984 Some Great Reward tour and again in 2006 as part of the band's Touring the Angel tour.
-A live version of "Ice Machine" recorded in 1984 appeared as the B-side to 1985's Double A-side single release of "Blasphemous Rumours / Somebody".
+"Just Can't Get Enough" became a signature track for the band and was performed on many of their tours, including as part of the encore during their 2023–2024 Memento Mori World Tour.
+"Boys Say Go!" was played as the final encore of the band's Black Celebration tour in 1986, and "Photographic" was played on the band's 1984 Some Great Reward tour and again in 2006 as part of the band's Touring the Angel tour.
+A live version of "Ice Machine" recorded in 1984 appeared as the B-side to 1985's double A-side single release of "Blasphemous Rumours / Somebody".

 Legacy

 Speak & Spell had left Depeche Mode labeled as a teenybopper band by UK's press, and although they were taken more seriously in other parts of Europe (notably West Germany), their poor image and reputation as a teen band were issues the band worked the rest of the decade to overcome.
+The band themselves disliked some of the album; in 1990, Gore lamented parts of it, saying, "I regret all that sickly boy-next-door stuff of the early days."
+When interviewed by Simon Amstell for Channel 4's Popworld program in 2005, both Gore and Fletcher stated that the track "What's Your Name?" was their least favourite Depeche Mode song of all time, although Gore has also named "People Are People" and "It's Called a Heart" as his least favorite Depeche Mode songs in other interviews.

 In January 2005, Speak & Spell was included as an "essential" album in Mojo magazine's "Depeche Mode + the Story of Electro-Pop" special edition.

-The band themselves disliked some of the album; In 1990, Gore lamented parts of the album, saying, "I regret all that sickly boy-next-door stuff of the early days."
-When interviewed by Simon Amstell for Channel 4's Popworld program in 2005, both Gore and Fletcher stated that the track "What's Your Name?" was their least favourite Depeche Mode song of all time, although Gore has also named "People Are People" and "It's Called a Heart" as his least favorite Depeche Mode songs in other interviews.

 In 2025, Radio X included the album in its list of "The 25 best indie debut albums of the 1980s".

 The album was remastered and re-released with bonus tracks in 2006 as both a standard CD and a deluxe CD/SACD+DVD edition; in the UK the album was re-released on 3 April 2006 and in the United States, the album re-released on 2 June 2006.